apache/airflow/docs/README.rst

      breeze build-docs --docs-only

-Also, you can only build one documentation via ``--package-filter``.
+Also, you can only build documentation for a subset of packages via ``--package-filter``.
+For example, to build documentation only for the main Airflow package and the Kubernetes provider package, you can run the following command:

 .. code-block:: bash

-    breeze build-docs --package-filter <PACKAGE-NAME>
+    breeze build-docs --package-filter apache-airflow --package-filter apache-airflow-providers-cncf-kubernetes

 You can also use shorthand names as arguments instead of using the full names for airflow providers.
 To find the short hand names, follow the instructions in :ref:`generating_short_form_names`.